Ideal Height for Mounting Your Flat Screen TV

 - Where you plan to sit while watching.

-For example, a TV over a fireplace will be at a different height than one in the bedroom that you watch from bed instead of a chair or couch.
-An experienced installer can help you in choosing the correct height.
+For example, a TV over a fireplace that you watch from a couch or chair will be at a different height than one in the bedroom that you watch from bed.
+An experienced installer can help you choose the correct height.

 Mounting a Flat Screen Above Your Fireplace